loopbackio/loopback.io/pages/en/lb2/Working-with-LoopBack-objects.md

 ### Using data source objects

-{% include note.html content="

-This section is still in progress.
-Thanks for your patience.
+{% include note.html content="This section is still in progress.
+Thanks for your patience." %}

-" %}